 For married couples, property laws are usually straightforward.
-This is not the case for unmarried couples who will usually need to understand a lot of intricacies regarding what laws the state has on their properties, and who will need the help of divorce attorneys and estate planning attorneys to understand the legalities.
+This is not the case for unmarried couples who will usually need to understand many intricacies regarding what laws the state has on their properties and who will need divorce attorneys and estate planning attorneys to understand the legalities.

-Even if you are not married, a court can still other that certain properties and assets be divided between both of you.
+Even if you are not married, a court can still find other that certain properties and assets be divided between both of you.
 The court can do this when it reaches a decision that you have had a marriage-like relationship or a committed intimate relationship.
-You should know that just because a relationship was long-term, both partners lived continuously or that there was an engagement ring does not mean that the court will grant such relationship marriage-like status.
+You should know that just because a relationship was long-term, both partners lived continuously, or an engagement ring does not mean that the court will grant such a marriage-like status.

 - The duration of your relationship

 - whether you acted like a married couple but decided not to marry

 - whether one of you had another affair or was married to someone else during your relationship

 - whether your relationship was stable and committed